dozius/TwisterSister/docs/README.md

 This will behave poorly as both twisters will bind to the first 4-tracks

 #### Notes

-- The color palette on the Twister is very limited.
-Colors are matched as closely as possible.

 - If a device or parameter does not exist in the current context then the corresponding lights will be off.